Breast Augmentation / boob job

 The profile of an implant denotes how proud the implant sits from its base and therefore how pert the breast is likely to be after insertion of the implant.
-The profile can be low, medium or high.
+The profile can be low, medium, high or extra high.
 This is usually determined during your breast augmentation consultation

 Before & Afters

 Frequently Asked Questions

 Breast augmentation can be performed under general anaesthetic or local anaesthetic and sedation.
 You will be admitted on the day of your surgery and occasionally may need to stay overnight.
 The duration of the surgery generally takes 1.00-1.30 hours depending on whether it is under the breast tissue or muscle.
 During the procedure, an incision is made on the underside of the breast, in the inframammary crease, and a pocket is dissected.
 The implant is then inserted and wound closed with dissolving sutures.
 The wound is then dressed with skin glue and a simple dressing.
 Occasionally a drain is inserted, usually when the implant is inserted submuscularly.
 If this is the case, then the drain is removed prior to your discharge.
 On the ward, you should wear a sports bra in your planned new cup size.
 This should be soft and supportive but not underwired.
 On discharge, you may shower as the dressings are shower resistant.

 In the first week, you should take things easy and avoid too much physical activity.
 Most patients recover fully after 2 weeks however strenuous exercise should be avoided for at least 6 weeks.
 The appearance of your breasts will be a little firm initially however this softens and becomes more natural over a period of 4-6 weeks with the final appearance being apparent at 6 months.

-You will be seen a week after your surgery to check that all is healing well and again at 3 months to ensure to all is well and you are happy with the result.
+Following a breast augmentation, you will be seen a week after your surgery to check that all is healing well and again at 6 weeks and 6 months to ensure to all is well and you are happy with the result.